chernolabs/scX/README.md

 In "Gene Expression" you can explore different aspects of the expression of one or more genes of interest.
 Determine how expression changes according to different categorical and continuous variables, as well as analyse co-detection between pairs of genes.
 </p>

-<details><summary> ... </summary><blockquote>
+<details><summary> <h5> View more </h5> </summary><blockquote>

 ### Categories

 <p align="justify">
 In Settings you can select one or more genes or upload a file with a list of genes.
 The average expression of the genes of interest can be viewed in the different embeddings available, with the possibility to colour according to the different SCE partitions to compare gene expression with different cell types or conditions present in the metadata.

 A wide variety of plots are available to analyse the expression of the genes of interest in the different categories.
 Heatmaps allow normalisation of expression by gene, clustering by row and column and grouping of cells by condition.
-Similarly, dotplots allow normalisation of expression and clustering of genes.
+Similarly, dotplots allow normalisation of expression and group genes with similar expression pattern.
 </p>